tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 ####Highlights:

-- Still struggling abit on the Django, not progressing as far as we had hoped along with midterm test week forced a slow down in the project's progress.
+- Still struggling a bit on the Django, not progressing as far as we had hoped along with midterm test week forced a slow down in the project's progress.
 - Reported progress to TA'

 ###Review Meeting:
 ####Date/ Location:

-Feb 29th/ BA3200
+March 1st/ BA3200

 ####Highlights:
 - One of the group members had a hard time installing new python due to encoding issues